Gas prices soar as Germany suspends approval for Nord Stream 2 pipeline – KION546

 The German energy market regulator said in a statement that it could not certify Nord Stream 2 as an independent operator because the company was based in Switzerland, not Germany.

-“Following a thorough examination of the documentation, the [regulator] concluded that it would only be possible to certify an operator of the Nord Stream 2 pipeline if that operator was organized in a legal form under German law,” it said in a statement.
+“Following a thorough examination of the documentation, the [regulator] concluded that it would only be possible to certify an operator of the Nord Stream 2 pipeline if that operator was organized in a legal form under German law,” it added.

 European gas futures prices gained 10%, piling on the pain for businesses and households already paying much higher bills.
 Leading energy traders have warned of the risk of rolling blackouts in Europe in the event of a colder than average winter.